 These ads appear during natural pauses of app usage and last 10-30 seconds.
 Video ads format has the highest CTR of all formats.
 However, on-screen text is vital with this ad approach, as many users turn their sound off.

 These ads focus on exchanging users’ time or engagement for bonuses.
 The ads encourage consumers to take action — like watching a video or completing a survey — in order to get a reward — like a respawn in their game.

 These are advertisements that are integrated into the app layout, pretending to be the content that users are already consuming.
 They are almost indistinguishable and, therefore, show a high level of engagement.

-Millions of apps, from giants like Facebook or LinkedIn to productivity and sports apps, use ads to generate income, which comes from clicks on advertisements, installs, and purchases.
-Some even get paid even for displaying ads in their apps.
+Millions of mobile apps, from giants like Instagram or LinkedIn to productivity and sports apps, use ads as the main app monetization strategy to generate income, which comes from clicks on advertisements, installs, and purchases.
+Some even get paid for displaying ads in their mobile apps.

-Referral marketing can be considered as another type of in-app ad.
+Referral marketing can be considered another type of in-app ads.
 The main principle here is that you share information about an affiliate product or service in your application and get paid for clicks, views, impressions, or downloads.

 Here, you need to focus on attracting marketers interested in your audience to drive value.
 Moreover, the more engaged your users are, the more money you can make on your free apps.

 - CPM (cost per mille).
 Here, payment is based on the number of impressions.
 The advertiser is usually charged for every 1,000 impressions.